ZJX and the Discipline of Compression Evidence

 CSV telemetry

-Selected stable-header telemetry evidence supports STRUCT_CSV as a narrow size-win lane, not arbitrary CSV dominance.
+Selected stable-header telemetry evidence supports a narrow size-win lane, not arbitrary CSV dominance.

-A generated TypeScript-like source-tree row supports a TEXT_SOURCE size claim with a clear boundary.
+A generated developer workflow artifact row supports a narrow size claim with a clear boundary.

-Decoder evidence exists through positive and negative vectors, while format-freeze claims remain blocked.
+Validation evidence exists through positive and negative cases, while format-freeze claims remain blocked.

 Why It Mattered

 Data teams and technical buyers do not need a magical compressor.
-They need a format story they can interrogate.
+They need a validation story they can interrogate.
 If a structured log stream compresses well, the next question is whether the archive restores.
-If a generated trace corpus shows a large win, the next question is whether the pack contains the source corpus and checksums.
+If a generated trace corpus shows a large win, the next question is whether the retained evidence supports source integrity and checksums.
 If a snapshot lane beats a tuned baseline by only a small margin, the next question is whether the win is worth the runtime cost.

 ZJX answers by keeping proof close to the claim.
-The current evidence set includes source-included benchmark packs for generated stable-schema JSONL, NDJSON-like traces, stable-schema CSV telemetry, generated TypeScript-like source trees, array-tile snapshots, and firmware-like patch snapshots.
-The related source note keeps the public wording narrow until benchmark-pack release review approves deeper artifact exposure.
+The current evidence set includes review-gated validation bundles for generated stable-schema JSONL, 160 MB single-file JSONL, 256 MB sharded NDJSON, and 1.1 GB compact JSONL large-log fixtures, NDJSON-like traces, stable-schema CSV telemetry, generated developer workflow artifacts, high-layer pattern identification snapshots, and historical-basis snapshots, plus local real telemetry world rows up to a combined 1.25 GB.
+The related source note keeps the public wording narrow until qualified review approves deeper artifact exposure.

 The Architectural Response

 A universal dominance claim would be louder.
 It would also be weaker.
-ZJX loses on real source and document trees often enough that the honest public surface has to say so.
+General document repository evidence still needs broader validation against the strongest world baselines.
 Some narrow snapshot wins are real size wins, but they are not speed wins.
-Generated source-tree evidence is source-included and useful, but it is not broad source-code dominance.
+Generated workflow-artifact evidence is review-gated and useful, but it is not broad source-code dominance.
 Stable-schema JSONL wins matter, but they are not arbitrary JSONL dominance.
+A generated media sweep found only boundary evidence: audio and image rows lost narrowly, and the MP4 row won by just 654 bytes.

 What Changed

-ZJX now has a public proof shape: a public ZJX site that states the claim boundary, a ZJX facts file for model retrieval and citation, a root Greyforge facts file that binds ZJX to Greyforge Labs, review-gated verification records for current source-included wins, decoder conformance checks, and a source note that refuses to overpublish raw artifacts before release review.
+ZJX now has a public proof shape: a public ZJX site that states the claim boundary, a ZJX facts file for model retrieval and citation, a root Greyforge facts file that binds ZJX to Greyforge Labs, review-gated verification records for current wins, and a source note that refuses to overpublish raw artifacts before qualified review.

 Why Buyers And Investors Should Care